 In Training Camp I wrote that every one of us is going to leave a legacy.
 It just depends on what kind.
 So what kind of legacy do you want to leave?
 I encourage you to think about it because knowing how you want to be remembered helps you decide how to live and work today.
 Consider the following ways to leave a legacy and then identify other legacies you can share.

 1. A Legacy of Excellence - Saint Francis of Assisi said, "It’s no use walking anywhere to preach unless your preaching is your walking."
 To leave a legacy of excellence, strive to be your best every day.
 As you strive for excellence you inspire excellence in others.
 You serve as a role model for your children, your friends and your colleagues.
-One person in pursuit of excellence raises the standards and behaviors of everyone around them.
+One person in pursuit of excellence raises the energy, standards and behaviors of everyone around them.
 Your life is your greatest legacy and since you only have one life to give, give all you can.

 3. A Legacy of Purpose - People are most energized when they are using their strengths and talents for a purpose beyond themselves.
 To leave a legacy of purpose, make your life about something bigger than you.
 While you’re not going to live forever you can live on through the legacy you leave and the positive impact you make in the world.

-4. A Legacy of Love - I often think about my Mom, who passed away four years ago, and when I think about her I don’t recall her faults and mistakes or the disagreements we had.
+4. A Legacy of Love - I often think about my Mom, who passed away nine years ago, and when I think about her I don’t recall her faults and mistakes or the disagreements we had.
 After all, who is perfect?
 But what I remember most about her was her love for me.
 She gave me a legacy of love that I now share with others.
 Share a legacy of love and it will embrace generations to come.

 5. A Legacy of __________________.
 What word will you choose to fill in this blank?
 I would love to hear about the legacy you want to leave and are leaving.
 Share your word with me on Twitter or Facebook.